Southeastern (train operating company)

-SE Trains Limited, trading as Southeastern, is a state-owned British train operating company in the south east of England.
+SE Trains Limited, trading as Southeastern and GBR South Eastern, is a state-owned British train operating company in the south east of England.
 It operates services to destinations in Kent, London and East Sussex, including the domestic services on High Speed 1.

 It is owned by DfT Operator, which took over operating the South Eastern franchise from privately owned London & South Eastern Railway (which also traded as Southeastern) on 17 October 2021.

 History

 In September 2021 the Department for Transport (DfT) announced it would be terminating the South Eastern franchise then operated by the Govia-owned London & South Eastern Railway after revenue declaration discrepancies involving £25 million of public money were discovered.
 On 17 October 2021, an operator of last resort (OLR), SE Trains Limited, took over operations under the Southeastern brand; at the time, the DfT stated the OLR would manage the franchise for a six-year period.

 Southeastern has been one of several train operators affected by the 2022–2023 United Kingdom railway strikes, the first national rail strikes in the UK in three decades.
 Its workers are amongst those who are participating in industrial action due to a dispute over pay and working conditions.
 These actions have led to Southeastern occasionally being unable to provide a full service level, and due to the often abrupt nature of the industrial action, which has included overtime bans and strikes, has sometimes not been able to arrange for rail replacement buses in time.

 On 1 June 2023, both e-scooters and electric skateboards were banned from being carried onboard Southeastern trains; the reason for the ban was that the lithium-ion batteries that power these compact vehicles posed a fire safety risk.
 Most electric bicycles may still be taken on board, however.
 Over the summer of 2023, Southeastern opened several new secure cycle hubs at railway stations across Kent as part of wider efforts to make its stations more accessible to cyclists.
 These additions came amid a £4.4 million station improvement programme covering both Kent and south-east London, headed by both Southeastern and Network Rail.

 In late 2023, Southeastern introduced digital season tickets, referred to as sTickets, enabling customers to purchase and store season tickets on their smartphones.
 They can be bought through Southeastern's website as well as its mobile application, incorporate anti-fraud measures, and are valid for travel across south-east London, Kent, and East Sussex.
 Several other fare changes were made around this time, including the abolition of some super off-peak tickets and various price rises.
 Around the same time, Southeastern scrapped plans to close many of its staffed ticket offices across its network.

-In June 2025, as part of the preparations for establishing Great British Railways (GBR) as the new overarching body responsible for rail infrastructure and operations, publicly owned Southeastern and Network Rail (Kent area) unified their operations as South Eastern Railway.
+In June 2025, as part of the preparations for establishing Great British Railways (GBR) as the new overarching body responsible for rail infrastructure and operations, state-owned Southeastern and Network Rail (Kent area) unified their operations as South Eastern Railway.